naslakboss/MealooApp/README.md

 ## General info

- The assumption of the application is to create a food diary where every user will have possibility to create own diary or generate, based on requirements . <br>
+ The assumption of the application is to create a food diary where every user will have possibility to create own diary or generate them, based on requirements . <br>
- Thanks to BMI and calories demand calculator and meals algorithm, the user will be able to get interesting meals and change weight according to his demands.
+     Thanks to BMI calculator, caloric demand calculator and meals algorithm, the user will be able to get tasty meals and change weight according to his demands.

 ### Features